naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 **Disabled:** A port that is administratively disabled or that is not capable of working for other reasons

 #### Edge Ports
+In addition to the previous port roles, RSTP uses an edge port concept that corresponds to the PVST+ Portfast feature.
+An edge port connects directly to an end device.
+Therefore, the switch assumes that no other switch is connected to it.
+RSTP ports should immediately transition to the forwarding state, thereby skipping the time consuming 802.!D listening and learning port states.
+The only caveat is the port must be a point-to-point link.

+## Configuring and Verifying Varieties of STP